 Once a glyph outline is grid-fitted or transformed, it often is interesting to compute the glyph image's pixel dimensions before rendering it.
 To do so, one has to consider the following:

 The scan-line converter draws all the pixels whose centers fall inside the glyph shape.
-It can also detect drop-outs, i.e. discontinuities coming from extremely thin shape fragments, in order to draw the "missing" pixels.
+In B/W rendering mode, it can also detect drop-outs, i.e., discontinuities coming from extremely thin shape fragments, in order to draw the ‘missing’ pixels.
 These new pixels are always located at a distance less than half of a pixel but it is not easy to predict where they will appear before rendering.

 This leads to the following computations: